plaidml/tpp-mlir/benchmarks/README.md

 The C++ code represent what the compiler _should_ be doing if it can get the transforms right.
 The MLIR code should be within 95% of the performance from C++ runs.

-## How to Build

-The C++ benchmarks are build by CMake and the binaries will be available in the build directory.
-The sources are in `benchmarks/CPPHarness`, each directory under `src` is a separate benchmark.

-The MLIR benchmarks use the `MLIRHarness`, which in turn uses `tpp-run` to JIT-compile the MLIR files in `test/Benchmarks` using the default pass pipeline.

 ## How to Run

 There are two ways of running benchmarks: manual and automatic.